vl-pavlov/learn-go/011-standard-library/os/README.md

 # `os`

 Package `os` provides a platform-independent interface to operating system functionality.
+It includes functions for manipulating files, directories, and other system resources.